SamuelMartens/Quake_2_DirectX12/Readme.md

 - Yet another attempt to rewrite Quake 2 renderer to work on DirectX 12.

-- I use VS2017, but it should work for VS2019 as well.
+- I use VS2019, but VS2017 might work as well.
+Make sure C++ MFC is installed.

 - This repo doesn't contain any assets so you still need original game to run it.